kwant-project/kwant/doc/source/tutorial/tutorial5.rst

 :math:`R_\text{ee}` the total probability of reflection from electrons to electrons in the normal lead, and :math:`R_\text{eh}` the total probability of reflection from electrons to holes in the normal lead.
-However, the current version of kwant does not allow for an easy and elegant partitioning of the scattering matrix in these two degrees of freedom [#]_.
+However, the current version of Kwant does not allow for an easy and elegant partitioning of the scattering matrix in these two degrees of freedom [#]_.